 In response to a shortage of Practical Nurses, the Board of Trustee of Arkansas Baptist Hospital approved the operation of School of Practical Nursing in July 1964.
 In September 1964, the Arkansas State Board of Nursing granted initial approval of the curriculum and the first class enrolled.
-Since opening, more than 2000 practical nurses have completed the one-year program.
-Graduates of the school are eligible to write the national licensing examination (NCLEX).
+Since opening, thousands of practical nurses have completed the one-year program.
+Graduates of the school are eligible to apply for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 These graduates have worked throughout the continental United States and several foreign countries.